AMC Entertainment (AMC) is the largest movie theater company in the world.

 Why did this happen?
 To put it bluntly, AMC was one of the hottest ‘meme stocks’ of 2021.
 Whilst many of us heard about the GameStop meme stock craze, the same affable gang of chaos creators.

-Reddit’s WallStreetBets forum, that were responsible for it had also backed another unlikely horse: AMC, which hedge funds had bet heavily against.
+Reddit’s WallStreetBets forum (see also our article on TENDIES), that were responsible for it had also backed another unlikely horse: AMC, which hedge funds had bet heavily against.

 So, could this stock actually be more than just a meme?
 The answer is a little complicated, so join us to find out.

 How High Did AMC Stock Go In 2021?